sagnikcorelynx/arduino__e_drive/README.md

 📁 Arduino LAN File Server with SD Card Storage
 This project demonstrates how to build a LAN-based File Server using an Arduino with an Ethernet Shield and a microSD card (up to 64GB, formatted as FAT32).
 The device connects to a local network via an Ethernet cable and exposes a simple HTTP API for uploading and retrieving files from the SD card.
 Ideal for low-cost, embedded, or offline file storage applications.

+📦 Use Cases
+Local file storage in sensor-based or data-logging projects

+Embedded file sharing without internet dependency

+Offline data capture and upload systems (e.g., for kiosks or machines)

+Teaching embedded networking and low-level HTTP processing

 ### Setup
 ```text